Michigan

 C. Eligibility

-No eligibility requirements for people with Michigan offenses.
-A person convicted under federal law or the law of another state is ineligible for a gubernatorial pardon.
+There are no eligibility requirements for people with Michigan offenses.
+A person convicted under federal law, or the law of another state, is ineligible for a gubernatorial pardon.

 D. Effect